awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1174.md

 +  Fixed an issue where `ORDER BY LOWER(col_name)` could produce incorrect ordering while using the `utf8_bin` collation\.
 +  Fixed an issue where DDLs \(especially `TRUNCATE TABLE` statements\) could cause problems on Aurora replicas, including instability or missing tables\.
 +  Fixed an issue where sockets are left in a half\-open state when storage nodes are restarted\.
++ The following new DB cluster parameters are available:
+  + `aurora_enable_zdr` – Allow connections opened on an Aurora Replica to stay active on replica restart\.
+  + `aurora_enable_replica_log_compression` – Enable compression of replication payloads to improve network bandwidth utilization between the master and Aurora Replicas\.
+  + `aurora_enable_repl_bin_log_filtering` – Enable filtering of replication records that are unusable by Aurora Replicas on the master\.